asi-uniovi/malloovia/docs/api.rst

 * :class:`.PhaseII` allows to solve single timeslots, or to perform a simulation of a complete reservation period, by solving separately each timeslot.
   It provides a :class:`.SolutionII` as result, which contains :class:`.GlobalSolvingStats` which aggregates statistics about all solved timeslots, and the :class:`.AllocationInfo` with the optimal allocation for each timeslot.
   Optionally it can accept a :class:`.STWPredictor` from which it obtains the short-term workload prediction of each timeslot.
-  An example of such a predictor is :class:`.OmniscentSTWPredictor`.
+  An example of such a predictor is :class:`.OmniscientSTWPredictor`.

 .. autoclass:: malloovia.PhaseI
     :members: